 NOTE 1 The tables and Formulae in D.7.2 and D.7.3 are based on the following assumptions:

-all variables follow either a Normal or a Log-Normal distribution;
+— all variables follow either a Normal or a Log-Normal distribution;

-there is no prior knowledge about the mean value;
+— there is no prior knowledge about the mean value;

-for the case "VX unknown", there is no prior knowledge about the coefficient of variation;
+— for the case "VX unknown", there is no prior knowledge about the coefficient of variation;

-for the case "VX known", there is full knowledge of the coefficient of variation.
+— for the case "VX known", there is full knowledge of the coefficient of variation.

 NOTE 2 Adopting a log-normal distribution for certain variables has the advantage that no negative values can occur as, for example, for geometrical and resistance variables.

 NOTE 3 In practice, it is often preferable to use the case "VX known" together with a conservative upper estimate of VX, rather than to apply the rules given for the case "VX unknown".
-Moreover VX, when unknown, should be assumed to be not smaller than 0,10.
+Moreover VX, when unknown, is assumed to be not smaller than 0,10.

 (4) For Method B, the design value of the resistance should also include:

-the effects of other properties;
+— the effects of other properties;

-the model uncertainty;
+— the model uncertainty;

-other effects, such as due to scaling, volume, etc.
+— other effects, such as due to scaling, volume, etc.

 Assessment via the characteristic value